smblott-github/chromi/README.md

 Client's have access to all of the callback-based operations exported by the Chrome [API](http://developer.chrome.com/extensions/api_index.html).
-Event-based callbacks are not currently supported.
+Event-based callbacks are *not* currently supported.

 ### Messages

-When the Chrome extension it receives a suitably-formatted message, it executes the requested Chrome API function and bounces the response back to the server (and hence also to the original client).
+When Chromi receives a suitably-formatted message, it executes the requested Chrome API function and bounces the response back to the server (and hence also to the original client).

-The extension expects text messages with four space-separated fields:
+The extension accepts text messages with four space-separated fields:

   1. the literal word `chromi`,
   2. an identifier (which must match the regexp `/^\d+$/`),